-For the New Year, I have resolved to open my doors again to friends.
+I have resolved to open my doors again to friends for the New Year.
 We love entertaining.
 Not entertaining in the “invite five couples over and ‘do it up'” sense, but just having our friends over to our family dinner, spontaneously offering to share our Sunday meal with the neighbors, inviting my sister over after work to sit and eat with us.

-These are just a distraction to the main course…unless you are serving a dinner of fingers foods.
+These are just a distraction to the main course…unless you are serving a dinner of finger foods.
 I find that perfectly acceptable, too.
-These light little bites of lemon-tossed shrimp and crisp cucumber are a wonderful appetizers or starter for guests when you’re entertaining, whether it’s just dinner with friends, celebrating a special day, Valentine’s Day dinner, or themed parties.
+These light little bites of lemon-tossed shrimp and crisp cucumber are wonderful appetizers or starters for guests when you’re entertaining, whether it’s just dinner with friends, celebrating a special day, Valentine’s Day dinner, or themed parties.

 - ⅓ cup cream cheese, softened

 - ¼ teaspoon salt

 - 20 cooked and peeled salad shrimp

 - Mix together the cream cheese, 2 teaspoons of the lemon juice, the dried dill, and the salt until smooth.
 Place in a zip-top bag or in a pastry bag.

 - Toss the shrimp with the remaining lemon juice.
 Using a small paring knife, slice the shrimp lengthwise down body, filleting it open.